ibnux/coin/README.md

 ---

-# Welcome to NUX!
+# Welcome to NUX Coin!

 ---

-## What is NUX?
+## What is NUX Coin?

-NUX is a cryptocurrency Coin created by ibnux based NXT.
+NUX coin is a cryptocurrency created by ibnux based NXT.

 ---